Vist233/infinity-agents/README.md

 ## Features

 - **Paper AI**: Give it a topic, it will search articles on ArXiv and summarize the most relevant ones for you.
+- **Code AI**: Provide instructions for coding or data analysis tasks (especially bioinformatics related).
+It breaks down the task, generates Python/Shell code, and executes it.
+(Note: Currently backend only, UI integration pending).
+- **Chater**: A general conversational AI.

 ## Run it locally